Is SELF-e Right for Me?

 How will I know if people are reading my ebook?

-Initially, we will provide select authors with usage data via a Beta program that will launch in 2016, with a goal of building out a transparent system for all authors to see how many people are reading their ebooks.
+We will provide all SELF-e authors with usage information starting in the Summer of 2017 with a goal of building out a transparent system for all authors to see how many people are reading their ebooks.
 We will also work with the general media to spotlight SELF-e’s highest-circulated ebooks.
 These activities will further promote participating authors to build readership.

 What if I do not have a PDF or ePUB file for my book?